JanKoehnlein/FXDiagram/README.md

 * The LCARS demo won't run as it depends on a currently unreleased database.

 ## PREREQUISITES
+The fastest way to get it running is to use [Eclipse Oomph] (https://wiki.eclipse.org/Eclipse_Oomph_Installer) and the [FXDiagram.setup] (https://github.com/JanKoehnlein/FXDiagram/blob/master/de.fxdiagram.docs/FXDiagram.setup).
+The configuration requires Java 8 SDK 40 early access build >= 5 (see below) and will install everything but Graphviz (see below).

+If you want to setup the environement manually, you can use
 * EITHER
  * Java 7 SDK
  * Eclipse Kepler 4.3